AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/blogPost.md

 Before I spoke with my manager again, I wrote up some pros and cons for each project and made loose plans as to how I would implement them.
 When the time came to decide, I realized that I was way more excited about MSAL for React Native, and I knew it would provide a great challenge for me to tackle during the summer.
 My manager asked me to write a requirements doc for my project:

-**Ultimate Goal of the Project: Create a proof-of-concept MSAL for React Native that implements the Authorization Code Flow with PKCE (Proof Key Code Exchange).**
+**Ultimate Goal of the Project: Create a proof of concept MSAL for React Native that implements the Authorization Code Flow with PKCE (Proof Key Code Exchange).**

 **Functional Requirements (and scoping):**
 * The project will provide methods for mobile apps created with React Native to acquire OAuth2.0 access tokens by implementing the Authorization Code Flow with PKCE (mobile app that calls a web API on behalf of an interactive user).
     * The user will be authenticated with a broker (such as Authenticator), using either a redirect or pop-up flow, to get consent and allow SSO.
 * Implementation will be focused on creating a library for Android; with my experience with creating Android apps (and lack of experience with iOS), I can put more time into the quality of the proof of concept and less time learning the nuances of iOS.
 *	The project will be a wrapper of MSAL for Android but will stylistically be derived and will take inspiration from the MSAL JS libraries.
-    *	The "MSAL React Native wrapper for iOS and Android" library by Stash Energy will also be referenced when designing and implementing the proof-of-concept.
+    *	The "MSAL React Native wrapper for iOS and Android" library by Stash Energy will also be referenced when designing and implementing the proof of concept.
-*	The proof-of-concept will allow single-account mode only.
+*	The proof of concept will allow single-account mode only.
-*	The project will center on AAD and not B2C nor ADFS
+*	The project will center on AAD and not B2C nor ADFS.
-*	A sample Android app will be created to demo the library
+*	A sample Android app will be created to demo the library.
-*	Error handling will not be emphasized (unless I have extra time!)
+*	Error handling will not be emphasized (unless I have extra time!).

 **Non-Functional Requirements:**
 *	The resulting library will stylistically match that of the existing MSAL JS libraries.
-*	The project will follow good coding practices (being aware of third-party coding practices, and asking for advice when necessary)
+*	The project will follow good coding practices (being aware of third-party coding practices, and asking for advice when necessary).
 *	The amount of code to be implemented on the user's end will be minimized.
     * Users should be able to add their client IDs, Tenant IDs, etc. and then use the libraries without much other configuration.
 *	There will be proper usage documentation for the library as well as the sample app.